 Another method for successfully removing the remaining digital trace is a software upgrade.
 There is a lot of software out there that is constantly upgrading and monitoring the digital footprints you generate.

-The concern now is, how can this scenario be dealt with?
-To deal with it, you'll need an antivirus program that can operate on a variety of platforms.
+The concern now is how this scenario can be dealt with.
+You'll need an antivirus program that can operate on various platforms to deal with it.

 Running automatic upgrades and antivirus software will keep you up to date.
 If you do not practice or apply this, your system will be exposed to hacker attacks.